 Serve it chilled for a unique and refreshing drink on hot summer evenings.

-- 7 to 8 large (6 inch or so diameter) elderflowers (or double that of smaller elderflower clusters)
+- 7 to 8 large (6 inches or so diameter) elderflowers (or double that of smaller elderflower clusters)

 - 2 pints boiling hot water (filtered or non-chlorinated)